Analysis of market weights under volatility-stabilized market models

 The proof utilizes the independence of the BESQ processes to derive the stated result.
-We first claim that the time-change $\int_0^t ds/\zeta(s)$ grows to infinity almost surely.
-To see this, note that, $\zeta$ is a BESQ process of dimension $d=\sum_{i=1}^n \delta_i$.
-When $d< 2$, the $\zeta$ process is recurrent, and thence the time change $\int_0^t ds/\zeta(s)$ grows to infinity in finite time.
+We first claim that the time change $\int_0^t ds/\zeta (s)$ grows to infinity almost surely.
+To see this, note that $\zeta$ is a BESQ process of dimension $d=\sum_{i=1}^n \delta_i$.
+When $d< 2$, the $\zeta$ process is recurrent, and thus the time change $\int _0^t ds/\zeta(s)$ grows to infinity in finite time.